LolloMagicMagia/Data-Analytics/README.md

 * Detect the most cohesive groups of terrorists;
   * Detect the most influencial terrorist within each group
 * Does these netowrks tents to show an assortative or disassortative trend?
 Can you think about a reason for that?

+### Task 3
+Task 3 can be found in its corresponding folder, which contains the notebook along with all related files, including the accompanying report.

+#### Excercise
+Take the TRUMP tweets and create your analytics:

+When Trump wishes the Olympic team good luck, he’s tweeting from his iPhone.
+When he’s insulting a rival, he’s usually tweeting from an Android.
+Make your analytics!

+Is this an artifact showing which tweets are Trump’s own and which are by some handler?
+Any other insights?

+#### Goal
+Control for instance:

+Number of tweets from Android/iPhone
+Most frequent positive and words
+Sentiment dynamics